s2131335/CUBRO/server/readme.md

 # CUBRO Backend

-This is the official documentaion of the CUBRO backend server.
-There are 2 routes available, namely:
+This is the official documentation of the CUBRO backend server.
+There are 3 routes available, namely:

 -   [`/api/users`](#apiusers), for managing users
 -   [`/api/courses`](#apicourses), for dealing with courses